alamerton/C-QuAL/README.md

 The **C-QuAL** dataset is designed for evaluating LLMs on clinical QA tasks.
 It focuses on ensuring that the models are tested on realistic, complex clinical questions.
 The dataset can be used to:

 - Benchmark the performance of long-context LLMs on clinical QA tasks.
-- Assist in the selection of the most suitable LLM for clinical deployment by evaluating their ability to reason, summarize, and retrieve information from EHRs.
+- Assist in the selection of the most suitable LLM for clinical deployment by evaluating their ability to reason, summarise, and retrieve information from EHRs.

 ### Output